 - implantation of a pacemaker

-Finally, as with rating most disabilities, VA must consider whether the veteran’s heart disease prevents the veteran from maintaining employment.
-Knowing the symptoms of heart disease allows you to keep your doctors informed if you are having these symptoms.
-In addition, if your doctor is aware of your symptoms have him document them in your medical records.
-This makes it easier for the VA to assign the proper rating for your disability.
+Finally, as with rating most disabilities, VA must consider whether the veterans disability prevents the veteran from maintaining employment.
+Knowing the symptoms of heart disease and being aware of the high morbidity rates will allow you to keep your doctors informed if you are having regression or related symptoms.
+In addition, if your doctor is aware of your symptoms, have him document them in your medical records so that you can refer back t previous studies if you need to make a new filing one day.
+This makes it easier for the VA and the related health care system to assign the proper rating for your disability.

 For more information about Ischemic Heart Disease specifically, download our free e-book.

 Cardiovascular diseases can cause impairment in daily life, no matter your level of disability.
-If the VA denied your claim or awarded a lower percent rating that you believe you deserve, the team at Hill & Ponton can help.
-Our veterans disability attorneys work with former service members to obtain disability compensation.
+If the VA denied your disability claim or awarded a lower percent rating than you believe you deserve, the team at Hill & Ponton can help.
+Our veteran’s disability attorneys work with former service members to obtain disability compensation.
 Contact us today for a free consultation.

 We are sorry that this post was not as useful for you!